mtgrunt/post/content/projects/project1/index.md

 ## Introduction

-Modern web development often involves juggling 20+ different services: Redis for caching, Elasticsearch for search, a vector database for AI, Algolia for full-text search, Auth0 for authentication, and the list goes on.
+Modern web development often involves juggling 20+ different services: Redis for caching, Elasticsearch for search, a vector database for AI, Algolia for full-text search, Auth0 for authentication and the list goes on.
 But what if you could achieve 90% of these features using just **PostgreSQL**?

 This guide explores 11 powerful, sometimes unorthodox ways to use PostgreSQL to simplify your stack and reduce dependencies.